 You may be given a shoulder sling to use for a few weeks.

-Once you have less pain, begin range of motion exercises so that your shoulder does not get stuck in position.
+Once you have less pain, begin range of motion exercises so that your shoulder does not get stuck in place.
 This is called contracture.
-Make sure you check with your physician before doing any of these motions.
+Make sure you check with your doctor before doing any of these motions.

 After your injury has healed, do not lift heavier objects for 8 to 12 weeks.